teacher-guides/teacher-guides.github.io/_posts/2015-04-4-plain-text.markdown

 ---
 layout: guide
-title:  Plain Text - A Micro Guide for Educators
+title:  Plain Text - Moving beyond the Word processor
 date:   2015-05-4 09:00:51
 categories: guides
 ---

 # Plain Text: A Micro-Guide for Educators

-Plain Text: A Micro-Guide for Educators by Thomas Sweeney and Simon Wardman is licensed under a <a href="http://creativecommons.org/licenses/by-sa/4.0/" rel="license">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+Plain Text: Moving beyond the Word Processor by Thomas Sweeney and Simon Wardman is licensed under a <a href="http://creativecommons.org/licenses/by-sa/4.0/" rel="license">Creative Commons Attribution-ShareAlike 4.0 International License</a>.

 ## Where to access this guide